Youth Justice Community Homes

 Legacy Homes that predate Oranga Tamariki

-- Boys Lighthouse in Auckland (operated by Youth Horizons Trust Kia Puawai)
+- Hillsborough Lighthouse in Tāmaki Makaurau (operated by Youth Horizons Trust Kia Puāwai).

-- College Road in Auckland (Reconnect Family Services Limited)
+- College Road in Tāmaki Makaurau (Reconnect Family Services Limited).

-- Girls Lighthouse in Auckland (Youth Horizons Trust Kia Puawai)
+- Glenmore Lighthouse in Tāmaki Makaurau (Youth Horizons Trust Kia Puāwai).

 Oranga Tamariki-run Community Homes

-- Hillcrest Home in Hamilton
+- Hillcrest Home in Kirikiriroa.

-- Te Kohanga in Rotorua
+- Te Kohanga in Rotorua.

 Community Homes run by social service providers

-- Aufua Ie Taeao in Auckland (Emerge Aotearoa)
+- Teo Aufua Ie Taeao in Tāmaki Makaurau (Emerge Aotearoa).

-- Mahuru in Kaikohe (Ngāpuhi Iwi Social Services)
+- Mahuru in Kaikohe (Ngāpuhi Iwi Social Services).

-- Te Whare Pūmau Mana in Havelock North (Te Ikaroa Rangatahi Social Services)
+- Te Whare Pūmau Mana in Havelock North (Te Ikaroa Rangatahi Social Services).

-- Whare Tiaki in Nelson (Whakatū Marae)
+- Whare Tiaki in Whakatū (Whakatū Marae).